According to one of the most revered Buddhist sayings:

 Our hands also contain the endpoints for the energetic meridians through which prana flows.
 These meridians are similar to blood vessels and nerves (which also end in the hands) in function — they connect the entire body to a type of “networking” system.

-Generally, the thumb (breath) is the base in all mudrās, just as the breath is the base of all yogic practices.
+Generally, the thumb (breath) is the base of all mudrās, just as the breath is the base of all yogic practices.

 For example, by connecting the tip of the thumb and pinky (called the Varuna Mudrā), one can activate the water element within the body, as well as the heart meridian.
 This connection balances bodily fluids, like water and blood.